 - Continued insomnia.

 Because the drug reduces anxiety, users may be reluctant to discontinue its use due to fear of the anxiety’s return.
-Adding to this fear is the rebound effect correlated to ending Ativan use.
+Adding to this fear is the rebound effect correlated with ending Ativan use.
 This is when anxious symptoms return with increased severity following last use.
-With this being true, many will continue the pattern of abuse, addiction, and dependence to avoid the perceived risk.
+With this being true, many will continue the pattern of abuse, addiction, and dependence in order to avoid the perceived risk.

-The unwanted and uncomfortable withdrawal symptoms associated with dependency can be reduced or eliminated with appropriate, professional treatment options.
+The unwanted and uncomfortable withdrawal symptoms associated with substance dependency can be reduced or eliminated with appropriate, professional treatment.

 Ativan Withdrawal and Addiction Treatment

 Treatment of Ativan frequently begins in a detoxification center.
-The treatment is done commonly on an inpatient basis and consists of a controlled detoxification by tapering the level of Ativan.
-The tapering process involves the slow reduction of the drug dosage amounts without bringing on withdrawal symptoms.
-At times, temporary administration of a longer-acting sedative – such as Valium – can be beneficial to managing seizure activity, if present.
-When the dosage of sedative has been tapered down low enough to quit the drug use without withdrawal occurring, then the drug use is discontinued.
-This is accomplished with observation of a medical team tracking vitals to ensure their health and safety.
+The treatment is done commonly on an inpatient basis and consists of controlled detoxification by tapering the level of Ativan the patient consumes.
+The tapering process involves the slow reduction of drug dosage amounts without bringing on withdrawal symptoms.
+At times, temporary administration of a longer-acting sedative—such as Valium—can be beneficial in managing seizure activity, if present.
+When the dosage of a sedative has been tapered down low enough for the patient to quit the drug without withdrawal occurring, drug use is discontinued.
+This is accomplished with the observation of a medical team tracking vitals to ensure the patient’s health and safety.

 Following successful detoxification, formal substance abuse treatment may occur in a rehab center or outpatient program.
-Rehab tends to occur in various types of residential settings where someone will live for a period of weeks or months with the purpose of focusing primarily on addiction recovery.
-Mental health counseling approaches—including cognitive-behavioral therapy—will assist with uncovering the triggers of addiction as well as looking forward to measures that will limit or eliminate unhealthy coping skills in the future.
+Rehab tends to occur in various types of residential or inpatient settings, where someone will live for a period of weeks or months with the purpose of focusing primarily on addiction recovery.
+Mental health counseling approaches—including cognitive behavioral therapy—will assist in uncovering the triggers of addiction, as well as looking forward to measures that will limit or eliminate unhealthy coping skills in the future.